Darius is a former high school literary and feature writer with a BS degree in Information and Communications Technology.

 Now you must be thinking that if people in the country are speaking that so many languages, how do they communicate with each other?
 The answer is the creation of national identity: a national and official language.
 Filipinos use the Filipino language and English language for both written and spoken communications, so don't be surprised when a Filipino talking to you is jumping back-and-forth with Filipino and English.

 Written within the country's constitution, the two existing official languages of the country are both Filipino and English.
-Back then, there isn't a national language for the country.
+Back then, there isn't a national language for the country and each ethnolinguistic region has their own dominant languages and dialects.
 So, the late President Manuel L. Quezon and the Philippine Government created institutions and commissions to birth a national, official language for the country, one that the majority of the Filipino people will be using in their everyday life.

-Tagalog was the official name of the language of the country until post-WW2.
-To avoid a potential civil war because of the regional tensions that arose when these institutions were built to find or create a unifying, official language, these commissions are composed of several representatives from major regions of the country.
+Tagalog was the first official name of the national language of the country from post-WW2 as a measure to avoid a potential civil war because of the regional tensions that arose when these institutions were built.
+However, Tagalog in itself is the dominant ethnolinguistic group and others had found it odd that the national language was based to only this group.
+So, to find or create a unifying, official standardized language, these commissions began to compose several representatives from major regions of the country.
 These representatives are then tasked to create a national language for the country, to enrich the language, and to make sure that all citizens, and their native local languages of the country, are included and are not left out.
 That is to say, those in charge of it changed Tagalog into Filipino to both define the official language of the country and its people.

 3. The Difficulty to Learn the Filipino Language